 "A group of junior high students are joyfully discussing an assassination.
 If you look at it normally, this is the pinnacle of madness."

-The story is about class 3-E of Kunugigaoka Middle School where every morning they greet their sensei (named Koro-sensei) with a massive firing squad.
-The sensei is a weird combination of an alien and an octopus that moves at speeds of mach-20.
-It turns out this creature was responsible for the destruction of the moon, rendering it forever in a crescent shape.
-He has announced that he will destroy the world in one year.
-The creature will teach class 3-E how to assassinate him before the year is over.
-But...he’s the best teacher they've ever had.Imagine Great Teacher Onizuka mixed with sci-fi and espionage to get an idea of what you're in for.
-The series creator is also the creator of Majin Tantei Nougami Neuro, which deals with similar ideas, mainly a supernatural creature with Blue and Orange Morality who's ultimately bettering the people it comes across.
+Every morning, the students of Kunugigaoka Middle School's Class 3-E greet their sensei (aptly nicknamed Koro-sensei), a bizarre, octopus-like alien that can move at a top speed of mach 20, with a massive firing squad.This super creature was responsible for the destruction of the moon, rendering it forever into a crescent shape, and has announced that he plans do the same thing to the earth in exactly one year.
+Koro-sensei has grown bored of the world governments’ futileattemptsat killing him, so he strikes them an odd deal: permit him to be Class 3-E’s homeroom teacher, and he’ll allow its students to try and kill him however they’d like to.
+Can the students successfully take Koro-sensei down and save the world despite the fact that he’s very cunning, nearly invincible, and definitely the best teacher they've ever had?Despite the outlandish and somewhat foreboding premise, Ansatsu Kyoushitsu (lit.
+"Assassination Classroom") is a lighthearted, action-packed comedy with several realistic, slice-of-life elements weaved into its story.
+Imagine a less explicit Great Teacher Onizuka mixed with sci-fi and espionage to get an idea of what you're in for.
+The author, Yuusei Matsui, is also the creator of Majin Tantei Nougami Neuro, which deals with similar ideas, mainly a supernatural creature with Blue and Orange Morality who's ultimately bettering the people it comes across.
 The difference is where Neuro was protecting his food source, Koro-sensei is trying to better his students by working in the killing arts as a teaching tool.
 And it works.
-Course there is the problem of him planning to destroy the world...Ansatsu Kyoushitsu is currently serialized in Weekly Shonen Jump.The character page is in the development stages.
+Of course, there is the slight problem of him planning to destroy the world...Ansatsu Kyoushitsu is currently serialized in Weekly Shonen Jump and has been licensed for English release by Viz, starting in December 2014.
+An OVA premiered in 2013 during the Jump Super Anime Tour, and a TV anime adaptation has been announced for January 2015, along with a live-action movie.The character page is in the development stages.

-"There isn't a single student stronger than him in this school.'" speaking with regards to the Chairman's son.
+"There isn't a single student stronger than him in this school." speaking with regards to the Chairman's son.

 *cut to a yawning Karma*